cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 React App.
 You can do this using the `react-scripts` plugin provided by the `@cypress/react` module.

-Also, you need to tell Cypress where to find your component tests.
-The following example configuration assumes that all the test files are somewhere in the `src` folder and end with a `.test.js`, `.test.jsx`, `.test.ts` or `.test.tsx` extension.
+By default, Cypress looks for spec files anywhere in your project with an extension of either `.cy.js`, `.cy.jsx`, `.cy.ts`, or `.cy.tsx`.
+However, you can change this behavior with a custom `specPattern` value.
+In the following example, we've configured Cypress to look for spec files with those same extensions, but only in the `src` folder or any of its subdirectories.

 :::cypress-config-plugin-example